Generic name: morphine sulfate

 Patients receiving other oral morphine formulations may be converted to KADIAN by administering one-half of the patient's total daily oral morphine dose as KADIAN twice daily or by administering the total daily oral morphine dose as KADIAN once daily.
 There are no data to support the efficacy or safety of prescribing KADIAN more frequently than every 12 hours.

 KADIAN is not bioequivalent to other extended-release morphine preparations.
-Conversion from KADIAN to the same total daily dose of another extended-release morphine product may lead to either excessive sedation at peak or inadequate analgesia at trough.
+Conversion from the same total daily dose of another extended-release morphine product to KADIAN may lead to either excessive sedation at peak or inadequate analgesia at trough.
 Therefore, monitor patients closely when initiating KADIAN therapy and adjust the dosage of KADIAN as needed.

 Conversion from Parenteral Morphine, or Other Opioids to KADIAN

 When converting from parenteral morphine or other non-morphine opioids (parenteral or oral) to KADIAN, consider the following general points: